deuts/airtable-json-export/README.md

 You’ll see output like this:

 ```
-→ Fetching: sites
+→ Fetching: sites (with comments)
-✓ Saved 42 records to data/sites.json in 1.15 seconds
+✓ Saved 42 records to data/sites.json in 3.75 seconds

-→ Fetching: contents
+→ Fetching: contents (with comments)
-✓ Saved 35 records to data/contents.json in 0.95 seconds
+✓ Saved 35 records to data/contents.json in 2.94 seconds

-→ Fetching: apps
+→ Fetching: apps (with comments)
-✓ Saved 10 records to data/apps.json in 0.43 seconds
+✓ Saved 10 records to data/apps.json in 1.27 seconds

-Script finished in 2.56 seconds
+Script finished in 7.96 seconds
 ✓ All tables processed successfully.
 ```